isomerpages/moe-kentridgesec/_direct-school-admission-2025/DSA Science, Technology, Engineering and Mathematics (Computational Thinking Skills).md

 ---
 <p><strong>Background</strong>
 <br>Kent Ridge Secondary School offers its&nbsp;<a href="/programmes/distinctive-programmes/applied-learning-programme/" rel="noopener noreferrer nofollow" target="_blank">Applied Learning Programme (ALP)</a>&nbsp;under
-the Science, Technology, Engineering and Mathematics (STEM) strand and is focused on developing computational thinking through robotics.
+the Science, Technology, Engineering and Mathematics (STEM) strand.
 Kent Ridge Secondary School will offer the DSA-Sec to eligible students via Computational Thinking Skills.
 Students who show aptitude in computational thinking and are passionate and committed to develop this strength should